Guide to Aerating Your Sir Walter Lawn

 To achieve stunning Sir Walter lawn, you must carry out proper maintenance including fertilising, watering mowing and even aerating.
 This ensures that air and water reach the roots for stronger growth.

 What is Aeration?

-Overtime, soil becomes compacted.
+Over time, the soil becomes compacted.
 This limits water and air from infiltrating the soil.
-Sir Walter Buffalo turf becomes unhealthy when it’s not getting the enough nutrients it need to grow.
-The solution to get rid of a compact soil is to aerate the lawn.
+Sir Walter Buffalo turf becomes unhealthy when it’s not getting enough nutrients it need to grow.
+The solution to getting rid of compact soil is to aerate the lawn.

-Aeration is the process of getting air into the soil by making holes into the ground.
+Aeration is the process of getting air into the soil by making holes in the ground.
 This is usually done by using a lawn aerator.

 What are the benefits of Lawn Aeration?

 Lawn Aeration helps relieve compaction in order to get nutrients into the root zone.
-It provides healthy oxygen supply beneath the soil.
-This helps turf roots grow and keep its blades thick.
+It provides a healthy oxygen supply beneath the soil.
+This helps turf roots grow and keep their blades thick.

 If your Sir Walter lawn suffers from poor drainage or moss growth aeration will help.